How flood irrigation works

 Serving the Valley today

 Today, SRP delivers more than 800,000 acre-feet of water to people in the Valley every year.
-What the Hohokam and our early settlers built has grown into a water management system made up of 131 miles of canals and 1,000 miles of laterals and ditches that bring irrigation water to Valley homes and businesses.
+What the Hohokam and our early settlers built has grown into a water management system made up of 131 miles of canals, more than 270 groundwater wells, and 1,000 miles of laterals and ditches that bring irrigation water to Valley homes and businesses.
 Check out our irrigation service areas.
 Or, discover more SRP history.